shreyashguptas/javia/pi_client/deploy/README.md

 - ❌ Show error logs explaining why
 - 💡 Provide troubleshooting steps
 - 🔄 Allow you to fix and re-run the script

+**⚠️ First-Time Setup**: If this is your first time running the script, you'll be added to the `audio` and `gpio` groups.
+You **must log out and log back in** for these permissions to take effect before the client will work.

 ### Updating After Code Changes